 Bit2 (Add 4 to activate) is used to control whether the decoder will operate on both DC and DCC layout control.
-By default both forms of power are enabled.
-It is recommended if only running on a DCC controlled layout to turn off DC operation, i.e. CV29 = 2 if only changing this feature of CV29.
+By default only DCC control is enabled.
+It is recommended that if only running on a DCC controlled layout to leave DC operation disabled, i.e. CV29 = 2 (default) to enable DC operations add 4 to the current value of CV29.